WIBR Bioinformatics and Research Computing

 Connecting on a Mac with eXodus:

-• If needed, download the MacSSH_PPC folder from the Applications volume of Enigma.
+• Download the MacSSH_PPC folder from the Applications volume of Enigma.

 • Run eXodus (double-click on the icon) but do NOT use it to open a session.

-• Run the ssh application (in the folder you downloaded from Enigma) and use it to login to barra using your username and password.
+• Run the ssh application (in the folder you downloaded from Enigma) and use it to login to tak using your username and password.

-• In the ssh window, find out the hostname of the machine you are connecting to barra from by running the command 'who' and locating your username and current session in the list.
+• In the ssh window, find out the hostname of the machine you are connecting to tak from by running the command 'who' and locating your username and current session in the list.

 • In the ssh window, type the command: